-То: Audit & Accounts Committee Meeting Date: 13 July 2021 From: Chief Finance Officer Electoral division(s): All Key decision: Strategy & Resources Committee Forward Plan ref: 2021/023 (Strategy & Resources Committee) Outcome: This report: Details the performance of the Council for the 2020/21 financial year.
+То: Strategy & Resources Committee Meeting Date: 6 July 2021 From: Chief Finance Officer Electoral division(s): All Key decision: Yes Forward Plan ref: 2021/023 Outcome: This report: Details the performance of the Council for the 2020/21 financial year.
 Is a management report that precedes the production of the Council's formal Statement of Accounts.
 Although the Outturn Report and Statement of Accounts reconcile to one another, it is the statutory Statement of Accounts on which the audit opinion is formed.
-Recommendation: Audit & Accounts Committee is invited to note and comment on the report.
-Strategy & Resources Committee (S&R) was recommended to: a) Note the allocation of the accrued £1.47m Business Rates Retention 2020-21 Pool Dividend to the corporate grants account within Funding Items, as set out in section 6.1; b) Approve accounting for £17,914k Greater Cambridge Partnership funding in place of borrowing, to partially offset the additional borrowing required to repay the recognition in previous years of £19,963k Basic Need funding and £1,401k Combined Authority funding for the Wisbech Access Strategy, and also approve the resulting increase of £3,450k in the prudential borrowing requirement.as set out in section 13.6; c) Note the use of £9,569k Section 106 contributions for applicable schemes where expenditure was incurred in prior years, and the resulting reduction of £9,569k in the prudential borrowing requirement for 2020/21 as set out in section 13.6;

-- d) Approve the transfers to earmarked reserves totalling £7,323k as set out in section 14.1; and - e) Note the additional funding for the Emergency Active Travel scheme, previously recommended in the February 2021 report, as set out in Appendix 3.
+Recommendation: Strategy & Resources Committee (S&R) is recommended to: a) Note the allocation of the accrued £1.47m Business Rates Retention 2020-21 Pool Dividend to the corporate grants account within Funding Items, as set out in section 6.1; b) Approve accounting for £17,914k Greater Cambridge Partnership funding in place of borrowing, to partially offset the additional borrowing required to repay the recognition in previous years of £19,963k Basic Need funding and £1,401k Combined Authority funding for the Wisbech Access Strategy, and also approve the resulting increase of £3,450k in the prudential borrowing requirement.as set out in section 13.6; c) Note the use of £9,569k Section 106 contributions for applicable schemes where expenditure was incurred in prior years, and the resulting reduction of £9,569k in the prudential borrowing requirement for 2020/21 as set out in section 13.6; Approve the transfers to earmarked reserves totalling £7,323k as set out in section 14.1; and e) Note the additional funding for the Emergency Active Travel scheme, previously recommended in the February 2021 report, as set out in Appendix 3.